Apply for senior, pensioner and impaired service person concessions

 - a Queensland issued Pensioner Concession Card holder

-- a prescribed services person (current or former member of the Australian Defence Force) and you are
+- a prescribed services person (current or former member of the Australian Defence Force) and you have been assessed under the

 Your concession document and the registration of the vehicle or boat must be in the same name and must be used mainly for your own private use.
 Concessional registration only applies to the following vehicles recorded with a private purpose of use: